 Companies with a listing in Japan will have to disclose more information about their corporate governance practices and how much they pay directors under plans released by the country’s Financial Services Agency (FSA).

-are aimed at giving investors more of the information they need to hold companies to account.
+The new disclosures are aimed at giving investors more of the information they need to hold companies to account.
 Currently, Japanese companies are allowed to withhold information that is taken for granted in the United States.

 Companies will have to reveal the names of any directors earning more than Y100 million ($1 million) and give a breakdown showing salary, bonus, stock options, and pension payments.
 The same applies to “statutory auditors,” who are the Japanese equivalent of non-executive or supervisory directors.